Memory Data Register

 Test your knowledge with multiple choice flashcards

-What is the role of the Memory Data Register (MDR) in a computer's processor?
+What are three unique features of the Memory Data Register in computing?

-What are the two major functions of the Memory Data Register (MDR)?
+What is the function of the Memory Data Register (MDR) in a computer?

 How does MDR operate when the CPU needs to read data from or write data to a memory location?